-We cover what you need to dive in Socorro, how to dive Socorro, what to do when you are in Cabo San Lucas waiting to board your liveaboard to Socorro, and so much more!
-And if you are here because you are hoping to join our Girls that Scuba 2023 Socorro liveaboard - keep reading, there's so much to get excited about!
+We cover what you need to dive in Socorro, how to dive Socorro, what to do when you are in Cabo San Lucas waiting to board your Socorro liveaboard, and so much more!

-There's only one way to dive Socorro and that's by liveaboard.
-It is a 26 hour sail from Cabo San Lucas, so there is no dive operators or "shore diving" out there.
+There’s only one way to dive Socorro and that’s by liveaboard.
+It is a 26 hour sail from Cabo San Lucas, so there are no dive operators or “shore diving” out there.

 There are around 10 liveaboards currently operating in Socorro, which you can explore here.
 Most liveaboards have the same itinerary and will cover all of the best dive sites in Socorro.

 Check out our video tour of Nautilus Under Sea, which we travelled on in January 2020.

 We love Socorro so much it’s a regular on our Girls that Scuba Trips schedule.
 Check the button below to see where our trips are heading in the upcoming year!

 What dive experience do I need to dive Socorro?

 We advise divers to be Advanced Open Water certified with over 50 dives to scuba dive in Socorro.
 You can expect conditions like currents, and most dive sites you will visit are 25m (82 feet) or deeper.

 How to get to Socorro

 The only way to get to Socorro is from Cabo San Lucas in Mexico.
 Cabo has its own airport which you will have to fly into – Los Cabos International Airport (SJD).
 From there you will need to get a transfer to where your boat departs.